Hatchin/GitComm/README.md

 ## Bash Setting
 ### 1. Remeber username and password
-When pushing, if it repeatedly asks for username and password, you want system to remember your username
+When pushing, if it repeatedly asks for username and password, you want system to remember your username (or change your username)

-`git config --global credential.https://github.com.username <your_username>`
+`git config [--global] credential.https://github.com.username <your_username>`

+or

+ `git config [--global] credential.username "new_username"`

+`--global` will make it apply globally, or it will only apply to current repo.

 - To remember username and password: [check here](https://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-on-github)

-- To change a new user:
+- To mark your contributions (make your commits associated with your account): identify both your username and email address

-  `git config [--global] credential.username "new_username"`
+  `git config [--global] user.name <username>`

+  ` git config [-global] user.email <account email address>`